gotev/android-upload-service/.github/ISSUE_TEMPLATE/help.md

 Describe us shortly and concisely.

 <!--
-I strongly recommend using the testbed https://github.com/gotev/android-upload-service/wiki/Upload-Service-Testbed when you're experimenting with the library, with which you can learn many things.
+I strongly recommend checking the troubleshooting procedure https://github.com/gotev/android-upload-service/wiki/Troubleshooting-Procedure
 -->

 **What have you tried to do?**